treefrogframework/treefrog-framework/docs/en/user-guide/helper-reference/file-upload.md

 QString origname = formdata.originalFileName("picture");
 ```

-It may not be much used, but you can get a temporary file name just after uploading by using the uploadFile() method.
+It may not be much used, but you can get a temporary file name just after uploading by using the uploadedFilePath() method.
 Random file names have been attached to make sure that they do not overlap.

 ```c++
 QString upfile = formdata.uploadedFilePath("picture");